-Maximum Sessions Defines the available session number for each host in the specific range of IP addresses.
+Limitation List Displays a list of specific limitations that you set on this web specific range of IP addresses.
 If you do not set the session number in this field, the system will use the default session limit for the specific limitation you set for each index.

+Start IP Defines the start IP address for limit session.
+End IP Defines the end IP address for limit session.

+Maximum Sessions Defines the available session number for each host in the

 Add Adds the specific session limitation onto the list above.
 Edit Allows you to edit the settings for the selected limitation.
 Remove Remove the selected settings existing on the limitation list.
+You can type in four sets of time schedule for your request.